bloominstituteoftechnology/Sprint-Challenge--JavaScript/ANSWERS.md

  Explicit Binding.

 5. Why do we need super() in an extended class?
-The super() keyword calls the parent constructor.
+The super() keyword calls the parent constructor